Health & Shared Responsibility

 The Public Health Task Force along with senior leadership are monitoring various sources and disease modeling daily.
 They will determine next steps should the county's risk level shifts to a critical level.Permalink

 The Public Health Task Force along with senior leadership are monitoring various sources and disease modeling daily.
-We will make that determination closer to the holidays with enough lead time for mitigation plans.Permalink
+We will make that determination closer to holidays with enough lead time for mitigation plans.Permalink

 What can I do if my roommate is unvaccinated?